slow-session/wellington.session.nz/ceolaneas.md

 var textAreas = document.getElementById("abc-textareas");
 </script>

-During Ceol Aneas 2018 in Nelson we'll be running a couple of slow sessions at the Accents YHA Hostel where many of us are staying.
+During <a href="http://www.irishmusic.org.nz/">Ceol Aneas 2018</a> in Nelson we'll be running a couple of slow sessions at the Accents YHA Hostel where many of us are staying.
 They'll be in the kitchen:

  * Sat 2 June from 4 - 6pm